 Music education majors are required to complete three (3) semesters of class piano (i.e., MUS 1041, 2040, and 2041).
 MUS 1040 will be offered for those students with minimal or no piano skills prior to entrance into the program.
-A piano placement examination is available upon request by contacting the Coordinator of Keyboard Activities.
+A piano placement examination is available upon request by contacting the Area Coordinator of Keyboard Activities, Dr. Catherine Garner which should be done by the end of the drop/add period each semester.
 Students are required to enroll in the Class Piano sequence for consecutive semesters until completion of MUS 2041, beginning their freshmen year.